boundless-xyz/boundless/contracts/scripts/README.md

    > [!NOTE]
    > When using Fireblocks, sending a transaction to a particular address may require allow-listing it.

-4. Add the ProofMarket (proxy) address of the newly deployed contract to the `deployment.toml` file.
+4. Add the BoundlessMarket (proxy) address of the newly deployed contract to the `deployment.toml` file.

-   Load the deployed ProofMarket (proxy) address into the environment:
+   Load the deployed BoundlessMarket (proxy) address into the environment:

    ```zsh
    export PROOF_MARKET=$(yq eval -e ".chains[\"${CHAIN_KEY:?}\"].proof-market" contracts/deployment.toml | tee /dev/stderr)